psf/black/docs/usage_and_configuration/the_basics.md

 The name of the file when passing it through stdin.
 Useful to make sure Black will respect the `--force-exclude` option on some editors that rely on using stdin.

+#### `--include`

+A regular expression that matches files and directories that should be included on recursive searches.
+An empty value means all files are included regardless of the name.
+Use forward slashes for directories on all platforms (Windows, too).
+Overrides all exclusions, including from `.gitignore` and command line options.

 #### `-W`, `--workers`